zabroski/buddy-app/README.md

-# buddy-app was buils with:
+# buddy-app was builts with:

 ### Index.html